nodejs/node/doc/api/http2.md

 If an error occurs while attempting to read the file data, the `Http2Stream` will be closed using an `RST_STREAM` frame using the standard `INTERNAL_ERROR` code.
-If the `onError` callback is defined it will be called, otherwise the stream will be destroyed.
+If the `onError` callback is defined, then it will be called.
+Otherwise the stream will be destroyed.

 Example using a file path: